strange-v/car-telemetry/README.md

 # Car Telemetry
 ## See in Web data from CAN bus

-Write using Blazor - a free and open-source web framework.
+Powered by Blazor - a free and open-source web framework.
 Blazor Server edition of Blazor apps has been used.

 ## NuGet Packages: